-- a. education,
+- a) education,

-- b. professional experience,
+- b) professional experience,

-- c. predispositions.
+- c) predispositions.

-- c) ensures that people with no criminal record are employed in key positions.
+- 13-11.
+The institution ensures that people with no criminal record are employed in key positions.
 This is done by a job candidate submitting a Criminal Record Certificate issued by the National Public Prosecution Authority (NPPA).